michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 freshclam 866 clamav    3wW  REG  259,1   100134 10486045 /var/log/clamav/freshclam.log
 ```

-What I love about this question is that it is well named, it objective is clear, the problems is clear, and the error
+What I love about this question is that it is well named, it objective is clear, the problem is clear, and the error
 message is clear.
-It is posted on the right on the Stack Exchange, with good tags:  malware, antivirus, clamav.
+It is posted on the right on the Stack Exchange forum, with good tags:  malware, antivirus, clamav.
 The person who posed the even responded to a question in a reply and added the "EDIT:" section the
 post showing responsiveness.

-## Appreciation
+## “Make it clear you appreciate the time people spend helping you for free.”

 Of course, my favorite part of Mr. Raymond's essay, is the Disclaimer section, which precedes the Introduction: